 Testing End To End

 This testing involves managing thorough rests that easily mimic the VoIP real-world scenarios.
-Here, the quality of the call is assessed, and the performance of the network across the entire infrastructure of VoIP, like devices, network segments and endpoints, get identified.
+This process assesses call quality and evaluates network performance across the entire VoIP infrastructure, including devices, network segments, and endpoints.
 This will help identify misconfigurations, bottlenecks and other quality issues that may arise in the system.

 Best Practices For VoIP Call Quality